 5 big mistakes people make

 If quizzes are so easy and useful, why aren’t more people having success with them?
 It's possible that people get overwhelmed by the idea of making a quiz in the first place, or perhaps they launched a quiz and it just has not taken off?
 There are a few things that will cause those things to happen.
 Probably the best way to understand how to create a quiz funnel is by first understanding all the things to avoid or what not to do:

 - #1: The Wrong Hook.
 Your hook is the big idea behind your quiz.
 You will attract the wrong type of people if you have the wrong hook.
-There are three main hooks to use for your quiz: Type, Killer, Score.
+There are three main hooks to use for your quiz: Type, Killer, and Score.

 - #3: The Wrong Questions.
 Your questions have to diagnose a person’s situation, and they have to create demand for your offer.
 Just like a skilled salesperson will ask you questions to lead you to want the thing that they are selling more and more.